"Twilight" stars reflect on bittersweet end to the films

 The "Twilight" films - five in all based on a series of young adult novels by author Stephenie Meyer about a vampire, Edward Cullen, who falls in love with a human girl, Bella Swan - have become a blockbuster franchise earning $2.5 billion at global box offices from the first four films.

-The final installment, "The Twilight Saga: Breaking Dawn - Part 2" is due in theaters in November.
+The final instalment, "The Twilight Saga: Breaking Dawn - Part 2" is due in theatres in November.

 "If you told me tomorrow that we had to reshoot some scene, I'd be so happy because I do enjoy living in this world.
 We got to do it for four years and I put everything I had into it," Kristen Stewart, who plays Swan, told reporters at Comic-Con.